Department of Communication

 901 Directed Research (3).
 Permission of the instructor.
 Individual research on a problem defined by the graduate student and graduate faculty member in conference.
 May be repeated.

 907 Research Practicum in Communication Studies (3).
 Individualized practical research.

 909 Proseminar in Professional Development (1).
 This course advances graduate students' exposure to academic resources and common norms, practices, and procedures related to academic professionalism in Communication Studies.

-992 Non-Thesis Option (3–9).
-Focuses on the development of a master’s project or a major paper other than a thesis.
+992 Master's (Non-Thesis) (3).
+Focuses on the development of a master's project or a major paper other than a thesis.

 994 Doctoral Research and Dissertation (3).